barwegen/01-connecting-the-dots/000-guix-gnu.md

 ## Upgrading the Guix System - older generations

+You can always find the current system configuration at /run/current-system/configuration.scm but I recommend keeping your own copy of your system configuration file that you check into source control.

+<file:///run/current-system/configuration.scm> **BUT**

 If you installed Guix System, one of the first things you’ll want to do is to upgrade your system.
 Once you’ve run ‘guix pull’ to get the latest Guix, you can upgrade the system like this: